Minsifye/Disaster_Response_Project/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Figure 8 for the data.
 You can find the Licensing for the data and other descriptive information at the this link available [here](https://www.figure-eight.com/dataset/combined-disaster-response-data/).
 Otherwise, feel free to use the code here as you would like!
+Thanks to [Udacity](https://www.udacity.com/) Team for helping me to learn all these new things.